 Thousands of people are losing weight with GLP-1 medications

-Hear from real Ro members who are hitting their weight loss goals through the Body Program.
-These Body Program members were paid for sharing their stories.
+Hear from real Ro members who are hitting their weight loss goals through the Ro Body membership.
+Ro members taking branded GLP-1 medications were paid for their testimonials.

 “I’ve had some pretty amazing success.
 I’m down 15 pounds and I couldn’t be happier."